sentinel-hub/sentinelhub-js/README.md

 Example params: `gain`, `gamma`, `upsampling`, `downsampling`, etc.

 `legacyGetMapFromParams` and `legacyGetMapFromUrl` also accept the parameters that are used for creating a dataset-specific layer object or for getting the data with `getMap()` function but are not supported in [OGC WMS GetMap standard](https://www.sentinel-hub.com/develop/api/ogc/standard-parameters/wms/) and [Sentinel hub OGC API](https://www.sentinel-hub.com/develop/api/ogc/custom-parameters/).
-- Parameters that are used for instantiating a `Layer` can be passed inside of `overrideLayerConstructorParams`.
+- Parameters which would be used for creating a `Layer` can be passed inside of `overrideLayerConstructorParams`.
 Example params: dataset-specific params for creating [layers](#layers)
 - Parameters which would be passed to `getMap` can be passed inside the `overrideGetMapParams`.
 Example params: [effects](#effects)